eliveli/TIL/StackEdit/test.md

 # when publishing http 404 error
-When I tried to publish my file many times from StackEdit to GitHub, ***http 404 error*** made me sad.
+When I tried to publish my file many timesfrom StackEdit to GitHub, ***http 404 error*** made me sad.
 Now I have solved the problem, I feel really really happy...!

 In short, the reason I took the trouble is about the ***branch***.